 Get Marriage Compatibility Report

 In some regions, the neem tree is worshipped and is represented by a neem tree twig with leaves.
 The puja is initiated by worshipping Lord Ganesha by offering flowers, kumkum, kajal, mehndi and sweets and bhog prepared for the Lord.
 A small well-like dent is made with clay or mud on the Pooja platform, and the neem tree twig with leaves is then planted in one corner of this clay well.
 An offering of raw milk (not boiled) and water is then poured into this well to fill it up.
-The neem twig representing Neemdi Mata is then offered Kumkum, Akshat (unbroken rice), kajal and Mehndi and then a red chunri.
+The neem twig representing Neemdi Mata is then offered, followed by Kumkum, Akshat (unbroken rice), kajal and Mehndi and then a red chunri.
 Kumkum, Kajal and mehndi are applied to the four corners of the Pooja platform.

 The women look into the well filled with milk and water to see the reflection of the puja items like the oil lamp made from Sattu ball, lemon, cucumber, etc. The final step is to worship Neemdi Mata and Goddess Parvathi with pure devotion and listen or read the Kajari Vrat Katha and the Neemdi Mata Katha to conclude the Pooja rituals.
 Women break the fast only after seeing the moon and worshipping the Moon (Chandra dev) and feeding the cow.